Godot-Languages-Support/godot-lang-support/README.md

 The engine and modules are developed in C++.
 For those topics, please start with the official docs for [contributing to the engine](https://docs.godotengine.org/en/stable/community/contributing/index.html) and [understanding engine development](https://docs.godotengine.org/en/stable/development/cpp/index.html).

-In contrast, the languages provided here are for *making scripts* in Godot projects.
-Godot has different methods for extending the engine, and granting additional language support:
+In contrast, the languages provided here are for programming the game logic.
+There are different methods for extending the engine, and granting additional language support:

 - **Modules:** Maintainers/Developers define custom implementations of Godot's `Script`, `ScriptInstance`, and `ScriptLanguage` types in a module.
 Users add the module to the engine source code and compile the engine themselves (or a developer may provide precompiled binaries).